salomellabres/openduck/README.md

 $ openduck report -h

 usage: openduck report [-h] [-p PATTERN] [-d {min,single,avg,jarzynski,all}] [-o OUTPUT] [-of {csv,sdf,tbl}] [--plot] [-s SUBSAMPLE_SIZE] [-i ITERATIONS] [-t STEP_THRESHOLD] [-f {amber,openmm}]

+Generate a table report for Dynamic Undocking output.
+For a multi-ligand report, use the pattern flag with wildcards to the directories.

 optional arguments:
   -h, --help            show this help message and exit